cssgunc/breast-cancer-hub/breast-cancer-hub/README.md

-# Welcome to your Expo app 👋
+# Welcome to your Expo app 👋 (READ THE DISCLAIMER)

+> PM DISCLAIMER: This is the premade tutorial for Expo - do not run any of the commands here willy nilly as we have already helped you set up your app.
+Only use this for looking up documentation.

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).